CoreaSpeech/sourcecode/README.md

 - **2025/05/15**: CoreaSpeech dataset, pipeline code, PEFT-TTS model, and Korean Universal Benchmark released!

 ## Overview
 This repository contains the source code for a pipeline designed for processing Korean speech data.
-It includes modules for data conditioning (diarization, normalization, categorization), coreset selection based on JAMO and audio quality metrics, and supplementary finalization.
+It includes modules for data conditioning (diarization, normalization, categorization), coreset selection based on Jamo and audio quality metrics, and supplementary finalization.

 ### Key Features
 - **Data Conditioning Pipeline**: